SumoLogic/sumologic-documentation/docs/search/LogReduce/01-LogReduce-Operator.md

 Using the **details** option launches a new query adding a unique signature ID that allows you to view the logs grouped under that signature.
-The signature ID is not available to run this manually, you'll need to use the web interface.
+The signature ID is not available to run this manually, you will need to use the web interface.

 After running a LogReduce operation, from the **Signatures** tab, you can view logs grouped together in a signature.
 To see the raw log data from signatures the operator provides the **details** option.
 You can view details in two ways:

--   Click the number in the **Count** column for a signature.
+* Click the number in the **Count** column for a signature.
--   Check the checkboxes in the **Select** column for any number of signatures and click the **View Details** button on the top right of the table.
+* Check the checkboxes in the **Select** column for any number of signatures and click the **View Details** button on the top right of the table.

 ![logreduce details
-option.png](../static/img/LogReduce/01-LogReduce-Operator/logreduce%20details%20option.png)
+option.png](../static/img/LogReduce/01-LogReduce-Operator/logreduce-details-option.png)

 Details option syntax: